|

 Let us peel layer after layer of statistical data to arrive at the core message of the markets.

-The first chart I share is the NSE advance-decline ratio.
-After the price itself, this indicator is the fastest (leading) indicator of which way the winds are blowing.
-This simple yet accurate indicator calculates the ratio of rising to falling stocks.
-As long as the number of gaining stocks exceeds the number of losers, bulls are dominant.
-This metric gauges the risk appetite of one marshmallow traders.
+The first chart I share is the NSE advance decline ratio.
+After the price itself, this indicator is the fastest (leading) indicator of which way winds are blowing.
+This simple yet accurate indicator computes the ratio of number of the rising stocks compared to falling stocks.
+As long as gaining stocks outnumber the losers, bulls are dominant.
+This metric is a gauge of the risk appetite of one marshmallow traders.
 These are pure intraday traders.

 A tutorial video on the Marshmallow theory in trading is here

-The second chart I share is the market-wide position limits (MWPL).
-This measures the amount of exposure utilized by traders in the derivatives (F&O) space as a component of the total exposure allowed by the regulator.
-This metric gauges the risk appetite of two marshmallow traders.
-These are deep-pocketed, high-conviction traders who roll over their trades to the next session.
+The second chart I share is the market wide position limits (MWPL).
+This measures the amount of exposure utilized by traders in the derivatives (f&o) space as a component of the total exposure allowed by the regulator.
+This metric is a gauge of the risk appetite of two marshmallow traders.
+These are deep pocketed, high conviction traders who roll over their trades to the next session/s.

 A dedicated tutorial video on how to interpret MWPL data in more ways than one is available here

 The third chart I share is my in-house indicator ‘impetus.’
 It measures the force in any price move.
-Last week, both indices were range-bound on a week-on-week closing basis.
-The impetus readings fell, indicating that both indices lacked strong momentum.
+Last week impetus readings for both indices rose with fall in prices.
+That indicates the fall was on higher momentum and may extend this week too.

 The final chart I share is my in-house indicator ‘LWTD.’
 It computes lift, weight, thrust and drag encountered by any security.
-These are four forces that any powered aircraft faces during flight, so applying them to traded securities helps a trader estimate prevalent sentiments.
+These are four forces that any powered aircraft faces during flight so applying it to traded securities helps a trader estimate prevalent sentiments.

 A tutorial video on interpreting the LWTD indicator is here